What are Cavities?

 Dental caries is the medical term for tooth decay or cavities.
-It is caused by acid erosion of tooth enamel.
+They are caused by acid erosion of tooth enamel.
+Detecting tooth decay in early stages is family dentistry main focus.
 Many different types of bacteria normally live in the human mouth.
-They accumulate (along with saliva, food particles and other natural substances) on the surface of the teeth in a sticky film called plaque.
+Bacteria accumulates (along with saliva, food particles and other natural substances) on the surface of the teeth in a sticky film called plaque.
 Plaque forms especially easily in cracks, pits or fissures in the back teeth; between teeth; around dental fillings or bridgework; and near the gum line.
 Some of the plaque bacteria convert sugar and carbohydrates (starches) in the foods we eat into acids.
 These acids dissolve minerals in the surface of the tooth, forming microscopic pits or erosions that get larger over time.

 Early caries may not have any symptoms.
 Later, when the decay has eaten through the enamel, the teeth may be sensitive to sweet foods or to hot and cold temperatures.

 Sunnyvale family dentist Dr. Antonious will look for caries at each office visit, regardless of whether it is a routine visit or an appointment made by the patient because of pain.
 Dr. Antonious will examine the teeth visually and will probe the teeth with an instrument called an explorer to determine if there are pits or areas of damage.
 Periodically, or if Dr. Antonious suspects hidden caries, X-rays will be taken.

 How long caries lasts is determined by the stage at which they are found.
 White spots, indicating early caries that have not yet eroded through the enamel, may be reversed if acid damage is stopped and the tooth is given a chance to repair the damage naturally.
 Caries that has destroyed enamel cannot be reversed.